yair-roshal/Interli-OpenSource-Node-Express-Mongo/README.md

  <img src="client/src/img/mern.jpg"  width="300"/>

-## Tasks
-1. Replace class component with functional component using hooks.
-2. Connect a translator (Google, Yandex) via the API to translate individual words.
-3. Create a system of registration and accounts.
-4. Make it possible to select text.
-5. Rewrite requests to the server to Nest.js

 <!-- Check it on https://cloud.mongodb.com/
 Your cluster has been automatically paused due to prolonged inactivity.
 Resume your cluster to connect to it and to gain access to your data. -->